pranitsh/keyflare/README.md

 ```sh
 pip install -e "git+https://github.com/pranitsh/keyflare.git@main#egg=keyflare[dev]" --upgrade
 ```
-- Add the quotation marks and the `[dev]` for the developer toolkit to come with it (including pytest, wheel, etc)
+- Add the quotation marks and the `[dev]` for the developer toolkit to come with it (including pytest, wheel, black, etc)

 Alternative 2: